Frequently Asked Questions

 Where are these branches going to be built?

 Both plots of land are owned by the Christian County Library.
 In the city of Clever, the library will be built just to the west of the Southern Bank on Highway 14.
-In the city of Sparta, the library will be built to the east of the Dollar General, also on Highway 14.Clever Community Branch physical address: 7428 West Veterans Blvd, Clever, MO, 65631Sparta Community Branch physical address: 161 Wilson Court, Sparta, MO, 65753
+In the city of Sparta, the library will be built to the east of the Dollar General, also on Highway 14.Clever Community Branch physical address: 7428 West Veterans Blvd, Clever, MO, 65631Sparta Community Branch physical address: 147 Library Lane, Sparta, MO, 65753

 How long will it take to complete the new library branches?

 Roughly, each branch will take about 10-12 months to complete.
-The Clever Community Branch begins construction in April 2020 and Sparta Community Branch construction begins in May 2020.
+The Clever Community Branch begins construction in April 2020 and Sparta Community Branch construction began in June 2020.

 What are the building specifications?